ChunMinChang/fennec-fxos-tv/README.md

 You need to set _dom.presentation.enabled_ to _true_ through ```about:config```

 ## TODO:
-- Show casting-icon only when devices that support presentation API were found.
-  - Test 'devicechange' part
-- Change the cast-list dynamically by webpage content
+- Change the service-list dynamically by webpage content and devices' services
+- Add a small icon to video tag when there is compatible device nearby